jkkjonah/interview-assignment-1/README.md

 - Title
 - Description
 - Whether or not the task was completed
-- Zero or more task labels (Task can be associated with many labels)
+- Zero or more task labels (Task can be associated with many different labels)
 - Calendar event associated with task (can be null)